This text is from the Celsius Wiki, which was published between 2015 and 2018.

 1. Geographical orientation

 Before deciding where to place the data centre, the geographical orientation should be considered.
-Where it is most suitable to place a new data centre depends on several aspects; such as the possibility to use free cooling, the reliability of the electricity power distribution system, the energy source for the electricity and the possibility to utilize the surplus heat.
+Where it is most suitable to place a new data centre depends on several aspects; such as the possibility to use free cooling, the reliability of the electricity power distribution system, the energy source for the electricity and the possibility to utilize the excess heat.
 A geographic location with access to free cooling might yield low energy use for cooling, while placing the data centre in a warmer and denser populated area allows the possibility for both a closer relationship with the customers and to utilize and sell the surplus energy.
 It is difficult to provide a general answer to which of the alternatives that is the most suitable – this must be evaluated in each case, with the specific circumstances in mind.

 2. Invest in IT-equipment with high performance